 Students exploring conversion will also meet once a month with the instructor or other clergy for individual mentorship meetings.

-We are now accepting registrations for the September 2018 Exploring Judaism cohort.
+We are now accepting registration for the November 2018 Exploring Judaism cohort

 Director, Center for Exploring Judaism